Winston Churchill: First Lord of the Admiralty

 The central issue in Britain was Irish Home Rule and, in 1912, Asquith's government introduced the Home Rule Bill.
-Churchill supported it and urged Ulster Unionists to accept it as he opposed the Partition of Ireland.
-Concerning the possibility of partition, Churchill stated: "Whatever Ulster's right may be, she cannot stand in the way of the whole of the rest of Ireland.
+Churchill urged Ulster Unionists to accept it as he opposed the Partition of Ireland.
+He stated: "Whatever Ulster's right may be, she cannot stand in the way of the whole of the rest of Ireland.
 Half a province cannot impose a permanent veto on the nation.
 Half a province cannot obstruct forever the reconciliation between the British and Irish democracies".
-Speaking in the House of Commons on 16 February 1922, Churchill said: "What Irishmen all over the world most desire is not hostility against this country, but the unity of their own".

 Following a Cabinet decision, he boosted the naval presence in Ireland to deal with any Unionist uprising.
 Seeking a compromise, Churchill suggested Ireland remain part of a federal UK, but this angered Liberals and Irish nationalists.

 As First Lord, Churchill was tasked with overseeing Britain's naval effort when the First World War began in August 1914.
 The navy transported 120,000 troops to France and began a blockade of Germany's North Sea ports.
 Churchill sent submarines to the Baltic Sea to assist the Russian Navy and sent the Marine Brigade to Ostend, forcing a reallocation of German troops.
 In September, Churchill assumed full responsibility for Britain's aerial defence.
 On 7 October, Clementine gave birth to their third child, Sarah.
 In October, Churchill visited Antwerp to observe Belgian defences against the besieging Germans and promised reinforcements.
 Soon afterwards, Antwerp fell to the Germans and Churchill was criticised in the press.
 He maintained that his actions had prolonged resistance and enabled the Allies to secure Calais and Dunkirk.
 In November, Asquith called a War Council including Churchill.
 Churchill set the development of the tank on the right track and financed its creation with Admiralty funds.